 EE/ME 7.
 Introduction to Mechatronics.
-6 units (2-3-1); second term.
+6 units (2-3-1); first term.
 Mechatronics is the multi-disciplinary design of electro-mechanical systems.
 This course is intended to give the student a basic introduction to such systems.
 The course will focus on the implementations of sensor and actuator systems, the mechanical devices involved and the electrical circuits needed to interface with them.
 The class will consist of lectures and short labs where the student will be able to investigate the concepts discussed in lecture.
 Topics covered include motors, piezoelectric devices, light sensors, ultrasonic transducers, and navigational sensors such as accelerometers and gyroscopes.
 Graded pass/fail.
 Instructor: George.

 CS/EE/ME 75 abc.
-Introduction to Multidisciplinary Systems Engineering.
-3 units (2-0-1), 6 units (2-0-4), or 9 units (2-0-7) first term; 6 units (2-3-1), 9 units (2-6-1), or 12 units (2-9-1) second term; 12 units (2-9-1), 15 units (2-12-1), or 18 units (2-15-1), with instructor's permission, third term.
+Multidisciplinary Systems Engineering.
+3 units (2-0-1), 6 units (2-0-4), or 9 units (2-0-7) first term; 6 units (2-3-1), 9 units (2-6-1), or 12 units (2-9-1) second and third terms; first, second, third terms.
 This course presents the fundamentals of modern multidisciplinary systems engineering in the context of a substantial design project.
 Students from a variety of disciplines will conceive, design, implement, and operate a system involving electrical, information, and mechanical engineering components.
 Specific tools will be provided for setting project goals and objectives, managing interfaces between component subsystems, working in design teams, and tracking progress against tasks.
 Students will be expected to apply knowledge from other courses at Caltech in designing and implementing specific subsystems.
 During the first two terms of the course, students will attend project meetings and learn some basic tools for project design, while taking courses in CS, EE, and ME that are related to the course project.
 During the third term, the entire team will build, document, and demonstrate the course design project, which will differ from year to year.
-Freshmen must receive permission from the lead instructor to enroll.
-Not offered 2016-17.
+First-year undergraduate students must receive permission from the lead instructor to enroll.
+Not offered 2022-23.
+Instructor: Staff.

 EE 99.
 Advanced Work in Electrical Engineering.
 Units to be arranged.
 Special problems relating to electrical engineering will be arranged.
 For undergraduates; students should consult with their advisers.
 Graded pass/fail.

 EE 105 abc.
 Electrical Engineering Seminar.
 1 unit; first, second, third terms.
 All candidates for the M.S. degree in electrical engineering are required to attend any graduate seminar in any division each week of each term.
 Graded pass/fail.
-Instructor: Hajimiri.
+Instructor: Emami.

 EE 111.
 Signal-Processing Systems and Transforms.
 9 units (3-0-6); first term.
 Prerequisites: Ma 1.
 An introduction to continuous and discrete time signals and systems with emphasis on digital signal processing systems.
 Study of the Fourier transform, Fourier series, z-transforms, and the fast Fourier transform as applied in electrical engineering.
 Sampling theorems for continuous to discrete-time conversion.
 Difference equations for digital signal processing systems, digital system realizations with block diagrams, analysis of transient and steady state responses, and connections to other areas in science and engineering.
 Instructor: Vaidyanathan.